-This school believes that observation of classroom practice and other responsibilities is important as a way of assessing teachers' performance in order to identify any particular strengths and areas for development they may have, gaining useful information which can inform school improvement more generally and enabling teachers to learn from each other and collaborate.
+This school believes that observation of classroom practice and other responsibilities is important as a way of assessing teachers' performance in order to identify any particular strengths and areas for development they may have, gaining useful information which can inform school improvement more generally and enabling teachers to learn from each other and collaborate; sharing good practice across the school.
 All observation will be carried out in a supportive fashion and not add to teacher workload.
-Observations will be agreed between the appraiser and appraisee and will focus on using instructional coaching to improve performance.
+Monitoring of practice, including learning walks lesson dips and observations, will be agreed between the appraiser and appraisee as required to inform the appraisal process.
+The coaching journal will also inform evidence towards improved practice.
 Observations will include a series of 'pop-ins' rather than 3 full hour observations.
+If there is a concern over the standard of teaching in any area of the school a more formal observation of practice against the teacher standards may be used so as to support progress following more detailed feedback.